Kenya Food - Exploring The Spice Of Life In Kenya Cuisine

 In Kenya, this meal is called Wali Wa Nazi, which means coconut rice.
 Wali Wa Nazi only requires a few ingredients, but the rice must be cooked in fresh coconut milk and probably some coconut flesh.

-This cuisine is more likely to be found while walking along Kenyan beaches lined with coconut trees.
+This cuisine is more likely to be found while walking along the beautiful beaches in Kenya lined with coconut trees.
 It is highly recommended that eating Wali Wa Nazi drenched in stews as sea breezes caress your face is an unforgettable experience.

 It is a fragrant, creamy, and tasty coconut rice dish